 - Make a brown butter frosting for banana bars

-- Use to make chocolate chip cookies
+- Use to make chocolate chip cookies or toffee cookies

 - Turn classic banana bread into a nutty, caramelized version

 - Make these moist and chewy brown butter blondies